yoon1001256

 Graduate Associate

 Yoon Ahn is a PhD candidate in East Asian Studies Department.
 She received her both BA and MA in Chinese language and Literature from Ewha Womans University in South Korea.
-Her major is Chinese Anthropology and she is working on the topics around coexistences of diverse beings--diverse human beings and diverse non-human beings.
+Her major is Chinese cultural anthropology and she is working on the topics around coexistences of diverse beings--diverse human beings and diverse non-human beings.
 The reasons she is interested in this topic are, firstly, she thinks that when we really attend to diverse other beings, it can help us to approach our urgent environment issues in more diverse and new ways.
 At the same time, it can also help us to free us from the logics that oppress us.
-One of things she is very interested in right now is another concept(s) of subject, which are different from ego or ego-centric but can give us the same amount of or more freedom or liberating feelings.
+One of things she is very interested in right now is another concept(s) of subject, which are different from ego or ego-centric ways but can give us the same amount of or more freedom or liberating feelings.
 With that in her mind, she is trying to get help from Queer/Trans studies and Chinese modern and contemporary literature.
-She hopes she could do this with some perspectives from Sinophone studies, and with her identities as South Korean in future.
+She hopes she could do this with some perspectives from Sinophone studies, and with her identities as a South Korean in future.

 Currently Teaching

-KOR 202 – Intermediate Korean II
+KOR 101 – Elementary Korean I

-This course is the second part of the intermediate level Korean, and is designed for learners of Korean who have taken KOR 201, first part of Intermediate Korean or had basic knowledge in Korean.
+This is the first of two half courses making up a full-year elementary level Korean course that is designed for learners of Korean with no previous (or very limited) knowledge of the language.
 The objective of the course is to help students to be active Korean language users who are linguistically and culturally equipped to communicate successfully in the 21st century.
-In order to do so, this course is designed around the five Cs, communication, cultures, connections, comparisons, and communities.
+In order to do so, this course is designed around the five Cs: Communication, Cultures, Connections, Comparisons, and Communities.
 The course will be conducted using a communicative language teaching approach integrating all four language skills - listening, speaking, reading, and writing - and the five Cs by utilizing the required textbook, workbook, and authentic materials.

-This course is the second part of the intermediate level Korean, and is designed for learners of Korean who have taken KOR 201, first part of Intermediate Korean or had basic knowledge in Korean.
+This is the first of two half courses making up a full-year elementary level Korean course that is designed for learners of Korean with no previous (or very limited) knowledge of the language.
 The objective of the course is to help students to be active Korean language users who are linguistically and culturally equipped to communicate successfully in the 21st century.
-In order to do so, this course is designed around the five Cs, communication, cultures, connections, comparisons, and communities.
+In order to do so, this course is designed around the five Cs: Communication, Cultures, Connections, Comparisons, and Communities.
 The course will be conducted using a communicative language teaching approach integrating all four language skills - listening, speaking, reading, and writing - and the five Cs by utilizing the required textbook, workbook, and authentic materials.